Cracko298/ISZ2-SC-Archived/README.md

 - ***What is a "Error Code"?***

-*An Error code can be for any number of reasons.
+*An Error-Code can be for any number of reasons.
 However they're mostly used for detecting a fake "steam_autocloud.vdf" file.*
-*Or detecting fake "1f0a58a9e0f84227/9a2ba2abf4b728dd" Keys.
+*Or detecting fake/invalid "1f0a58a9e0f84227/9a2ba2abf4b728dd" Keys.*

 - ***What is Error Code "0x0F"?***